 Osaka is set to host Expo 2025 from April 13 to October 13, 2025, an event that will take visitors on a journey into the future.
 Under the inspiring theme, "Designing Future Society for Our Lives," this international celebration will showcase Japan's unique craftsmanship and vision for a sustainable, interconnected world.
 For first-timers traveling to Osaka in 2025, Expo 2025 is an unmissable opportunity to explore pavilions from countries across the globe, each offering innovative solutions to the challenges we face today.

 On Yumeshima Island, the Expo will immerse you in a world where futuristic exhibits blend seamlessly with cultural exchanges, sparking your imagination and stimulating your senses.
 As you wander through vibrant pavilions and engage in thought-provoking activities, you'll discover new perspectives and ideas that will inspire and enlighten you.
-Whether it's your first time in Osaka or you're returning for a memorable experience, Expo 2025 will leave you with unforgettable moments and a deeper understanding of the world's collective potential.
-It's not just an event—it's a transformative experience that invites you to co-create and shape the future alongside fellow travelers from around the world.
+Whether it's your first time in Osaka or returning for a memorable experience, Expo 2025 will leave you with unforgettable moments and a deeper understanding of the world's collective potential.
+It's not just an event—it's a transformative experience that invites you to co-create and shape the future alongside fellow travelers worldwide.

 Summer Sonic Festival 2025 (Official Site)